mahyarmirrashed/action-kube-diagrams/README.md

 # GitHub Action for Kube Diagrams ⎈

+> [!WARNING]
+> This repository is now archived.
+The changes have been merged into the official [Kube Diagrams](https://github.com/philippemerle/KubeDiagrams) repository.
+Please use the action there.

 This is a GitHub action for https://github.com/philippemerle/KubeDiagrams.
 It can be used in your GitHub Actions workflow to generate diagrams from Kubernetes manifests.